 📢 Get Feedback from your customers about what they liked or didn’t like.
 These insights help you improve your business and the type of service you offer.

-👍 Be flexible in your returns and exchanges. (the more flexible you are, the more sales you will have)
+👍 Be flexible in your returns and exchanges. (the more flexible you are, the more sales you will have).
+Send thank you emails, offer money back guarantees and share other customers positive reviews.
+These strategies assist with reducing consumer dissonance after a purchase.

 👀 Recognise and give discounts to those who provide us with an excellent service in our community.
 Police officers, Ambos, Nurses, SES, firefighters and our ADF.
 They will extend you the same recognition.

-😍 Create a memorable experience for the customer, not just a product or service.
+😍 Create a memorable experience for the customer, not a transaction.
 This leads to customers who are happy to pay a premium, which will set you aside from your competition.

 (Walking our customers around our manufacturing area and giving them a tour, was an experience they absolutely loved.
 Not only were they buying a product but they were watching how it was made.)